 Contact Our Florida Personal Injury Lawyers for a Free Consultation

-If another party injured you, our Florida personal injury attorneys at Shaked Law Firm, P.A. are here to help you seek compensation for your damages.
+If another party injured you, our Florida personal injury attorneys at Shaked Law Personal Injury Lawyers, P.A. are here to help you seek compensation for your damages.
 Contact our law firm in Miami, FL by calling (305) 937-0191 to schedule a free consultation to discuss a possible injury claim and personal injury lawsuit.